Submarine incident off Kola Peninsula (1993): The collision

 Novomoskovsk, commanded by Captain First Rank Andrei Bulgarkov, was performing combat training tasks at a site 105 nmi north of Murmansk.
 Having reached the northern border of the designated area, she turned back, making between 16 kn to 18 kn.
 25 minutes later, while submerged at 74 meters, the crew of Novomoskovsk felt an impact, then heard screeching noises.
 Immediately after, their sonar detected noises of a foreign submarine close by.
 Before clearing the area, Grayling checked that the Russian submarine had not sustained serious damage.

 An investigation revealed that Grayling had been tracking the Russian submarine bearing between 155 and 165 degrees and from distances of between 11–13 km.
 Grayling lost contact with Novomoskovsk when the Russian submarine changed course to 180 degrees.
 To reacquire the target, Grayling sped to the location of contact loss at 8–15 kn.

 The breaking waves created in the shallow waters of the Barents Sea generate background signals, so that when two submarines approach one another head-on, each detects the other when the distance between the two vessels is just a couple of hundred meters.
 Grayling's passive sonar detected Novomoskovsk at a distance of about a kilometer (0.54 nautical mile).
 With the distance closing and Grayling's combat information center still trying to decide on the best way of avoiding a collision, Grayling's commanding officer, Commander Richard Self, tried to change course and to surface, but the attempts were thwarted by Grayling's momentum.
 Grayling collided with the upper structure of Novomoskovsk, which suffered a large scratch on her starboard bow.
 The American submarine limped away also with minor damage.
 The American submarine was repaired and remained in service until her decommissioning in 1997.
-Novomoskovsk also returned to service, and after a major upgrade she is expected to stay in the Russian Navy until 2020.
+Novomoskovsk also returned to service, and after a major upgrade was expected to stay in the Russian Navy until 2020.
+However, she is still in service as of 2024.